mhshams/kotlin-quickstart-archetype/README.md

 kotlin-archetype-quickstart
 ===========================

-A Maven Archetype to setup Kotlin Applications with Maven.
+A Maven Archetype to Setup Kotlin Applications With Maven.